alienflip/fast.ai-Course/README.md

 - ML, Mushrooms and Mental Health

 ```
+The problem: the datasets for patient success in an offical capacity for psylocybe treatment are too small for systematic change
-The question: How can we provide systematic evidence for or against the adpotion of psylocybe treatment for mental health diseases in a way that:
+Question: How can we provide systematic evidence for or against the adpotion of psylocybe treatment for mental health diseases in a way that:

   - does not discredit the academics researching